kpb/diceware-microservice/README.md

 with microservices!

-Just getting started hear - watch this space.
+Just getting started - watch this space.